Advisicon/advisicon/nttg/usability-interviews/observations.markdown

 ## Public Meetings and the Calendar

-The calendar is for listing public meeting notices for the stakeholder meetings and the steering committee meetings.
+The calendar is for listing public meeting notices for the stakeholder meetings, Steering Committee meetings, Planning Committee meetings, and the Cost Allocation Committee meetings.
 Notice of upcoming meetings must be posted at least 7 days in advance.

 ## Contact

 The public needs to have a way to contact NTTG.
-The contact method needs to be in line with all of their attachment K filings.
+The contact method needs to be in line with all of their Attachment K filings.

 > Every transmission provider would have to do a new filing with FERC if we
 > were to change this [contact method].